 NAMSS Comparison of Accreditation Standards Practice Exam

-They encourage standards that address disparities in care and promote access to quality healthcare for all populations
+By promoting standards that enhance access to quality healthcare for underrepresented populations

 Get further explanation with Examzify DeepDiveBeta